Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 How to grow on Twitch with Instagram

-One of the hardest yet powerful way to increase the visibility of your Twitch channel.
+One of the hardest yet most powerful ways to increase the visibility of your Twitch channel.
 Let’s face it, it is not as simple as some years ago to grow on Instagram.

 Nonetheless, if you can succeed in getting a loyal following, your Twitch channel should grow as well!

-Let’s split in different sections what can be done.
+Let’s split into different sections what can be done.

 Instagram is not what it is nowadays without its hashtags!
 Be aware that it is recommended for each post to use 10 to 20 hashtags (max.
 30).

-Ideally you will need to figure the best ones that are relevant to your type of content.
+Ideally, you will need to figure out the best ones that are relevant to your type of content.